ARTICLE UPDATED ON OCTOBER 3, 2023

-During the industrial revolution, anyone building a structure or putting together machinery found themselves with a problem.
-No two people could agree on acceptable dimensions for a girder, and even something as simple as a screw wasn’t standardized for use across different projects.
-In the early twentieth century, national governments began to create standard bodies to deal with the issue.
-The American National Standards Institute (ANSI), for example, was established in 1918 so that a project going up in one state could use girders and bolts made in another state with minimal difficulty.
-Following the Second World War, these national bodies came together to facilitate trade.
-The International Organization for Standardization (ISO) was established, and it has created global standards for dimensions and measures ever since.
+During the industrial revolution, standardized dimensions for building materials such as screws or girders simply did not exist.
+In the early twentieth century, national governments began to create standard bodies to deal with the problem.
+The American National Standards Institute (ANSI) was established in 1918 so that projects in different states could use the same girders and bolts with minimal difficulty.
+Global standards were not established until 1947, with the inception of the International Organization for Standardization (ISO).
+ISO has set international standards for dimensions and measures ever since.

 The History of Pallets and Standard Pallet Dimensions